10 Ways to Make Sure Your Wedding Isn't Boring

 5. Consider your venue.

 Of course, your budget will be a huge factor in determining where you throw your wedding, but picking an interesting reception site can go a long way toward keeping guests entertained.
-Many science museums will let you rent out their exhibit areas, and zoos often have banquet areas with the animals in full view.
-Even an otherwise bland reception space can be dressed up with dramatic decor or specialty entertainment (like a photo booth), so be sure to talk to your site manager about your options.
+Many science museums will let you rent out their exhibit areas, and zoos often have banquet spaces with the animals in full view.
+Even an otherwise bland reception space can be dressed up with dramatic decor or specialty entertainment (like a photo booth), so talk to your site manager about your options.

 6. Work your seating chart.

 There's nothing more uncomfortable than being the one couple at a table where you don't know anyone and everyone else went to high school together—particularly if you can see friends laughing it up five tables away.
-A well-played seating chart is a cost-free way to make sure your guests spend time with people they like—or even set them up with someone new!
+A well-played seating chart is a cost-free way to make sure your guests spend time with people they like—or even set them up with someone new.

 7. Put a time limit on toasts.